TosakRin/PTSR/README.md

 The full list is detailed in [requirements](https://github.com/TosakRin/PTSR/blob/main/requirements.txt).

 > [!TIP]
 > The code may contain some version-specific code.
 It's recommended to follow our verified environment.
-You may take some extra effort for older version of Python & PyTorch, but the odification will not be troublesome.
+You may take some extra effort for older version of Python & PyTorch, but the modification will not be troublesome.
 It's up to you.

 ## Installation